ronakupadhyaya/Horizons-week-05/day1/yelp/README.md

 We want to write the following methods on our `User` Schema:

+- `isFriend` - This function will take in a user and return whether or not that user is friends with the user calling `isFriend`. `isFriend` will be called like the following:
+	- `user1.isFriend(req.user) -> true/false`
-- `getReviews` - This function should go through the array of Review IDs of the current model and return an array of the actual Review documents.
+- `getReviews` - This function should populate the array of Review IDs of the current model and callback with a function that has the array of the actual Review documents.
-- `getFriends` - This function will go through the array of Friendship IDs of the current model and return an array of User objects corresponding to the User on the other side of the friendship - your current model/User should not be returned as a part of this array! - you cannot be friends with yourself 😢
+- `getFriends` - This function will find Friendship documents  go through the array of Friendship IDs of the current model and return an array of User objects corresponding to the User on the other side of the friendship - your current model/User should not be returned as a part of this array! - you cannot be friends with yourself!
-	- Note: once you get a populated list of your Friendship documents, loop through them to only return the ones that are _not_ you.
-The return result will look like:
+	- Note: once you get a populated list of your Friendship documents, the return result will look like:

 	```
 	[{